vernor1/CarND-Semantic-Segmentation/README.md

 * Reuse a pre-trained VGG neural network for extracting low-level image features.
 * Build a Fully Convolutional Network (FCN) to upsample the extracted features for classifying every pixel of an image.
 * Train the FCN with road images.
-* Callsify road pixels of sample images and videos (optional).
+* Classify road pixels of sample images and videos (optional).

 ## [Rubric](https://review.udacity.com/#!/rubrics/989/view) Points
 #### Here I consider the rubric points individually and describe how I addressed each point in my implementation.